RadhikaKolhekar/-data-science-The-sparks-foundation/README.md

 Task 2: Prediction using Unsupervised ML

-Problem statement: Prediciting the Optimum no. of cluster( Iris dataset)
+Problem statement: Predicting the Optimum no. of cluster( Iris dataset)